Fiedzia/dbfish/README.md

 # dbexport
-Export data from relational databse to CSV/JSON/Sqlite file I've created this because I was frustrated with usability and functionality of out-of-the box database tools.
+Export data from relational databse to CSV/text/Sqlite file, among others.
+I've created this because I was frustrated with usability and functionality of out-of-the box database tools.
 Seriously, psql and mysql clients should do all that long ago.
 They still don't.